 US military faces burgeoning nude picture-sharing scandal

-The Pentagon faced a burgeoning scandal on Friday (Mar 10) as more pictures of naked female service members apparently shared without their consent by male colleagues have turned up on secret social media sites.
+The Pentagon faced a burgeoning scandal Friday as more pictures of naked female service members apparently shared without their consent by male colleagues have turned up on secret social media sites.

-WASHINGTON: The Pentagon faced a burgeoning scandal on Friday (Mar 10) as more pictures of naked female service members apparently shared without their consent by male colleagues have turned up on secret social media sites.
+Washington - The Pentagon faced a burgeoning scandal Friday as more pictures of naked female service members apparently shared without their consent by male colleagues have turned up on secret social media sites.

 General Robert Neller, the commandant of the Marine Corps, appeared embarrassed and uncertain how to deal with the problem, which first surfaced among members of his elite force.